WordPress Plugin v2

 Overview

-Installation
+Installation and configuration

 Before you install the Cloudinary plugin, make sure you have a Cloudinary account.
-Sign up for a free plan, starting with generous usage limits and when your requirements grow, you can easily upgrade to a plan that best fits your needs.
+Sign up for a Free plan, starting with generous usage limits and when your requirements grow, you can easily upgrade to a plan that best fits your needs.
 More pricing information is available here.

 Alternatively, you can install the plugin manually: